CIO Lens Q2 2022: time to do the opposite of the last decade?

 Investors need to take a forward-looking approach, and to expect the unexpected.
 They might be well served by following the White Queen’s instructions to Alice in the Lewis Carroll novel Through the Looking Glass and think of "as many as six impossible things before breakfast”.

+Please find our full CIO Lens below.
 It features the views of investors around Schroders, such as Nils Rode, CIO Private Assets, and Andy Howard, Global Head of Sustainability.